 How To Roast Pumpkin

-You can also add some chunky bits of onions and bell peppers to the sheet pan to roast alongside.
+Step 3) You can also add chunky bits of onions and bell peppers to the sheet pan to roast alongside.

-Adding a selection of fresh herbs, spices, and aromatics help enhance the flavor of the soup.
+Adding a selection of fresh herbs, spices, and aromatics helps enhance the flavor of the soup.

 Here are some flavors that one can add to the pumpkin soup: